 Beyond a handful of polished districts, the city can feel dated: cramped streets, aging buildings, and public spaces that often look under-maintained.
 In many neighborhoods, crowding and noise aren’t occasional annoyances—they’re the default backdrop setting.

-- Over-crowding: Only about 25% of Hong Kong’s land is developed; the rest is country parks or rural land.
+• Over-crowding: Only about 25% of Hong Kong’s land is developed; the rest is country parks or rural land.
 The city fits 7.5 million people into a built-up area of roughly ~200 km².
 For comparison, Singapore has ~700 km² of developed land with a smaller population.

-- Visible wear: Outside a few showcase areas, many neighborhoods look and feel worn.
+• Visible wear: Outside a few showcase areas, most neighborhoods look and feel worn.
 Places like Sham Shui Po, To Kwa Wan, and older parts of Hong Kong Island are marked by aging facades, water-stained walls, tangled overhead wiring, dripping air conditioner units, and narrow, crowded streets.
 Compared with nearby Shenzhen, the contrast can be stark—and this isn’t confined to isolated pockets; it shows up across much of residential Hong Kong.

 The Human Cost